 - The best Zoom alternatives for video conferencing

 But there's a downside.
 Zoom's ease of use makes it easy for troublemakers to "bomb" open Zoom meetings.
-Information-security professionals say Zoom's security has a lot of holes.
+Information-security professionals say Zoom's security has had a lot of holes, although some have been fixed over the past few months.

 There's also been scrutiny of Zoom's privacy policies, which until recently seemed to give Zoom the right to do whatever it wanted with users' personal data, and its encryption policies, which have been more than a tad misleading.